Sight Sciences (NASDAQ:SGHT) Price Target Raised to $6.50

-Sight Sciences (NASDAQ:SGHT – Free Report) had its price target lifted by Citigroup from $6.00 to $6.50 in a report published on Wednesday, Benzinga reports.
-Citigroup currently has a neutral rating on the stock.
+Sight Sciences (NASDAQ:SGHT – Free Report) had its target price upped by Morgan Stanley from $5.40 to $6.50 in a research report sent to investors on Monday morning, Benzinga reports.
+They currently have an equal weight rating on the stock.

-Several other research firms have also recently weighed in on SGHT.
-Needham & Company LLC reiterated a hold rating on shares of Sight Sciences in a research note on Friday, May 3rd.
-Piper Sandler reiterated a neutral rating and issued a $6.00 target price (up previously from $5.00) on shares of Sight Sciences in a research note on Friday, May 3rd.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and one has assigned a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of Hold and a consensus price target of $5.20.
+A number of other equities research analysts have also recently commented on SGHT.
+Piper Sandler reiterated a neutral rating and issued a $6.00 target price (up from $5.00) on shares of Sight Sciences in a research report on Friday, May 3rd.
+Citigroup boosted their price objective on Sight Sciences from $6.00 to $6.50 and gave the stock a neutral rating in a research note on Wednesday, July 10th.
+Finally, Needham & Company LLC reissued a hold rating on shares of Sight Sciences in a research report on Friday, May 3rd.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat, Sight Sciences presently has a consensus rating of Hold and an average price target of $5.70.

-Sight Sciences (NASDAQ:SGHT – Get Free Report) last issued its quarterly earnings results on Thursday, May 2nd.
-The company reported ($0.33) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.29) by ($0.04).
-The business had revenue of $19.27 million during the quarter, compared to analyst estimates of $18.34 million.
+Sight Sciences (NASDAQ:SGHT – Get Free Report) last announced its quarterly earnings results on Thursday, May 2nd.
+The company reported ($0.33) earnings per share for the quarter, missing the consensus estimate of ($0.29) by ($0.04).
+The business had revenue of $19.27 million during the quarter, compared to analysts’ expectations of $18.34 million.
 Sight Sciences had a negative net margin of 67.18% and a negative return on equity of 44.45%.
-Equities research analysts predict that Sight Sciences will post -1.13 earnings per share for the current year.
+On average, research analysts forecast that Sight Sciences will post -1.13 EPS for the current year.

-In other Sight Sciences news, CFO Alison Bauerlein sold 13,066 shares of the firm’s stock in a transaction dated Friday, May 17th.
-The shares were sold at an average price of $5.42, for a total transaction of $70,817.72.
-Following the completion of the transaction, the chief financial officer now owns 413,182 shares in the company, valued at $2,239,446.44.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other Sight Sciences news, CFO Alison Bauerlein sold 13,066 shares of the business’s stock in a transaction on Friday, May 17th.
+In related news, insider Jeremy B. Hayden sold 5,055 shares of the company’s stock in a transaction that occurred on Tuesday, July 2nd.
+The shares were sold at an average price of $6.21, for a total transaction of $31,391.55.
+Following the sale, the insider now directly owns 163,565 shares of the company’s stock, valued at approximately $1,015,738.65.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+In other news, CFO Alison Bauerlein sold 13,066 shares of the stock in a transaction on Friday, May 17th.
 The stock was sold at an average price of $5.42, for a total value of $70,817.72.
-Following the transaction, the chief financial officer now owns 413,182 shares of the company’s stock, valued at $2,239,446.44.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CEO Paul Badawi sold 12,569 shares of the business’s stock in a transaction on Monday, July 1st.
-The stock was sold at an average price of $6.42, for a total value of $80,692.98.
-Following the completion of the transaction, the chief executive officer now directly owns 5,738,160 shares in the company, valued at approximately $36,838,987.20.
+Following the sale, the chief financial officer now directly owns 413,182 shares in the company, valued at $2,239,446.44.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, insider Jeremy B. Hayden sold 5,055 shares of the business’s stock in a transaction on Tuesday, July 2nd.
+The stock was sold at an average price of $6.21, for a total value of $31,391.55.
+Following the transaction, the insider now directly owns 163,565 shares of the company’s stock, valued at $1,015,738.65.
 The disclosure for this sale can be found here.
-Insiders sold a total of 47,840 shares of company stock worth $290,061 over the last quarter.
-Company insiders own 28.90% of the company’s stock.
+Over the last quarter, insiders sold 47,840 shares of company stock valued at $290,061.
+28.90% of the stock is currently owned by company insiders.

 Hedge Funds Weigh In On Sight Sciences

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-State Board of Administration of Florida Retirement System bought a new stake in shares of Sight Sciences during the first quarter worth $59,000.
-Tower Research Capital LLC TRC raised its position in shares of Sight Sciences by 180.1% during the fourth quarter.
-Tower Research Capital LLC TRC now owns 12,076 shares of the company’s stock worth $62,000 after acquiring an additional 7,764 shares during the last quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in SGHT.
+Tower Research Capital LLC TRC increased its stake in shares of Sight Sciences by 180.1% during the fourth quarter.
+Tower Research Capital LLC TRC now owns 12,076 shares of the company’s stock worth $62,000 after buying an additional 7,764 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. raised its position in shares of Sight Sciences by 51.9% during the first quarter.
+Ltd. grew its holdings in Sight Sciences by 51.9% during the 1st quarter.
 Mirae Asset Global Investments Co.
-Ltd. now owns 26,653 shares of the company’s stock worth $141,000 after acquiring an additional 9,106 shares during the last quarter.
-Panagora Asset Management Inc. raised its position in shares of Sight Sciences by 198.1% during the fourth quarter.
-Panagora Asset Management Inc. now owns 59,190 shares of the company’s stock worth $305,000 after acquiring an additional 39,333 shares during the last quarter.
-Finally, RTW Investments LP bought a new stake in shares of Sight Sciences during the fourth quarter worth $850,000.
-Institutional investors and hedge funds own 55.51% of the company’s stock.
+Ltd. now owns 26,653 shares of the company’s stock worth $141,000 after acquiring an additional 9,106 shares in the last quarter.
+Steele Capital Management Inc. purchased a new stake in shares of Sight Sciences in the 2nd quarter valued at approximately $67,000.
+State Board of Administration of Florida Retirement System acquired a new stake in shares of Sight Sciences in the 1st quarter valued at $59,000.
+Finally, Panagora Asset Management Inc. lifted its position in shares of Sight Sciences by 198.1% during the 4th quarter.
+Panagora Asset Management Inc. now owns 59,190 shares of the company’s stock worth $305,000 after purchasing an additional 39,333 shares during the last quarter.
+Hedge funds and other institutional investors own 55.51% of the company’s stock.

 Sight Sciences Company Profile